Cray-HPE/docs-csm/operations/network/management_network/upgrade.md

    Refer to [Collect data](collect_data.md).

-2. Upgrade switch firmware to specified firmware version.
+1. Upgrade switch firmware to specified firmware version.

    Refer to [Update Management Network Firmware](firmware/update_management_network_firmware.md).

-3. If the system had a previous version of CSM on it, you need to backup all custom configuration and credential configuration.
+1. If the system had a previous version of CSM on it, you need to backup all custom configuration and credential configuration.

    Refer to [Backup a Custom Configuration](backup_custom_config.md).

-4. Backup switch configs.
+1. Backup switch configs.

    Refer to [Configuration Management](config_management.md).

-5. Validate the SHCD.
+1. Validate the SHCD.

    The SHCD defines the topology of a Shasta system, this is needed when generating switch configs.
    Refer to [Validate the SHCD](validate_shcd.md).

-6. Validate cabling between SHCD generated data and actual switch configuration.
+1. Validate cabling between SHCD generated data and actual switch configuration.

    Refer to [Validate Cabling](validate_cabling.md).

-7. Generate the switch configuration file(s).
+1. Generate the switch configuration file(s).

    Refer to [Generate Switch Configs](generate_switch_configs.md).

-8. If the switches have any configuration, it is recommenced to erase it before any configuration.
+1. If the switches have any configuration, it is recommenced to erase it before any configuration.

    Refer to [Wipe Management Switch Config](wipe_mgmt_switches.md).

-9. Apply the configuration to switch.
+1. Apply the configuration to switch.

     Refer to [Apply Switch Configs](apply_switch_configs.md).

-10. Apply the custom configuration to switch, which includes site connection and credential info.
+1. Apply the custom configuration to switch, which includes site connection and credential information.

     Refer to one of the following procedures:

     - [Apply Custom Switch Configs 1.0](apply_custom_config_1.0.md)
     - [Apply Custom Switch Configs 1.2](apply_custom_config_1.2.md)

-11. Check the differences between the generated configs and the configs on the system.
+1. Check the differences between the generated configurations and the configurations on the system.

     Refer to [Validate Switch Configs](validate_switch_configs.md).

-12. Run a suite of tests against the management network switches.
+1. Run a suite of tests against the management network switches.

     Refer to [Network Tests](network_tests.md).